Gigaspaces/xap-docs/site/content/xap/12.2/admin/logging-api.markdown

 ---
 type: post122
 title:  Logging API
-categories: XAP122ADM
+categories: XAP122ADM, OSS
 parent: logging-overview.html
 weight: 350
 ---

-As part of the Administration API is an extensive logging extraction and filtering from different runtime components of XAP.
+Part of the Administration API is an extensive logging extraction and filtering from different runtime components of XAP.
 Here is a very simple example:

 ```java